-Lifetime rights to reopen a Nevada workers’ compensation claim are available to injured workers who are off work due to injury or occupational disease, or who receive a permanent partial disability award.
+Lifetime rights to reopen a Nevada workers’ compensation claim are available to injured workers who had a claim expenditure of more than $800, are off work due to injury or occupational disease for more than 5 days, or who receive a permanent partial disability award.

 Reopening a Workers Comp Claim

-After a workers’ compensation claim is closed, Nevada laws place restrictions on reopening the claim unless the worker has lifetime reopening rights, available only to injured workers who are off work or on permanent partial disability.
+After a workers’ compensation claim is closed, Nevada laws place restrictions on lifetime reopening the claim unless the injured worker was off incapacitated from earning full wages for 5 or more days or on permanent partial disability.
 For all other injured workers, a workers compensation claim must be reopened within one year after the claim was closed.
-If medical costs paid before the claim was closed are less than $300, the claim cannot be reopened.
+If medical costs paid before the claim was closed are less than $800, the claim cannot be reopened.

 Under certain conditions, a claimant may request that an insurer reopen a workers compensation claim after it is closed.
 If the claimant’s work injury or occupational disease changes or worsens, or additional medical treatment or vocational rehabilitation is necessary, the claimant can request a claim reopening.
 However, the insurer will require a written doctor’s report that validates the following: